-A kids stop-motion movie app for the supermarket’s 2016 Christmas campaign
+A best-in-class kids stop-motion movie app for the supermarket's annual Christmas campaign

 Every year, UK brands compete to create the most memorable Christmas ad.
 In 2016 Sainsbury’s pulled out all the stops for The Greatest Gift: three and a half minutes of stop-motion animation and a soundtrack by Bret McKenzie and James Corden.

 In Sainsbury’s stores across the UK, fans could buy a gift box including pop-out characters and sets from the ad.
 We created a bespoke stop-motion movie app for iOS and Android, empowering children to create their own masterpieces in the world of The Greatest Gift – and beyond!

 I started by researching best practice, and put together a list of twelve design principles which informed all of our subsequent decisions.
 Here are a few of my favourites:

 They don’t read instructions, so teach with post-failure messaging instead of up-front directions.